CTD Live Mobile app icon

 Automate scene playlists and trigger rules

-Go beyond a plain remote with automation built in.
-Build scene playlists that run a sequence of scenes hands-free, and set trigger rules that fire actions automatically.
-Start and stop a playlist from the app, then work the room while the show runs itself — great for pre-roll loops, lower-third rotations, and unattended segments at events, services, and classrooms.
+Build scene playlists that roll a sequence hands-free, and trigger rules that fire on events like going live.
+Start one and work the room while the show runs itself — pre-roll loops, lower-third rotations, unattended segments.

 Connect in seconds with a QR code — no plugin required